1ma/uuid/README.md

 #### `Uuid::fromString(string): Uuid`

-This is the preferred way to create new instances when you have an Uuid value in a string variable.
+This is the preferred way to create new instances when you have an UUID value in a string variable.

 ```php
 // Creates a new Uuid object from a hardcoded string